Buy vs Rent · 2026

 Who Should Buy in Washington, DC in 2026

-Buyers with stable incomes above $216,655/year.
-At a monthly cost of $5,055, the home is within the standard 28% DTI guideline for incomes at or above that level.
+Buyers with stable incomes above $225,381/year.
+At a monthly cost of $5,259, the home requires this income to stay within the standard 28% DTI guideline.

 Who Should Rent in Washington, DC in 2026

 Buyers who would stretch to afford the purchase.
-With a required income of $216,655/year to hit 28% DTI, buyers below that threshold face meaningful financial stress at $5,055/month.
+With a required income of $225,381/year to hit 28% DTI, buyers below that threshold face meaningful financial stress at $5,259/month.

 Run the Numbers for Washington